Dupe Olusola: Teragro

 In 2014, she was appointed to lead the now-defunct Agribusiness arm of Transcorp - Teragro Commodities Limited as Chief Executive Officer and Managing Director.

 As CEO of Teragro Commodities, she was responsible for the acquisition of two farmlands measuring 10,000 hectares in Benue State for citrus farming and spearheaded a partnership with Coca Cola to produce Five Alive Pulpy Orange Juice making Teragro the sole local material source for the juice.

 United Bank for Africa

 Dupe returned to United Bank for Africa (UBA) Plc as the Group Head Embassies, Multilaterals, and Development Organizations (EMDOs) and Global Investors Services (GIS) and was in 2018 appointed as Group Head, Marketing for United Bank for Africa.
 In this role, she was responsible for the development and delivery of the integrated strategy for all UBA Group Bank and non-bank subsidiaries.

 Transcorp Hotels Plc

 In March 2020, she was appointed as Managing Director and Chief Executive Officer of Transcorp Hotels Plc., taking over from Owen Omogiafo and leading the strategic operations of its flagship property Transcorp Hilton Abuja and Transcorp Hotels Calabar.
-In July, 2021 she launched Aura by Transcorp Hotels, an online platform for booking accommodation, food and experiences.
+In July, 2021 she launched Aura by Transcorp Hotels, an online platform for booking accommodation and experiences.

 Personal life

 Dupe is married to life coach, Lanre Olusola and they have two children.
+During her 50th year birthday, she launched an NGO for the aim of educating vulnerable Nigerian children from low-income families.